ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 end
 ```

-## Add the domain Extension
+## Add the `AshGraphql.Domain` extension

-Add the following to your domain module.
+Add the following to your domain module, which allows AshGraphQl to be configured at the domain.
 If you don't have one, be sure to start with the [Ash Getting Started Guide](https://hexdocs.pm/ash/get-started.html).

 ```elixir
 defmodule Helpdesk.Support do